How Much House Can I Afford Calculator

 • This is a planning estimate only and does not reflect lender-specific approval rules, reserves, credit standards, or loan-program details.

-• Real affordability can differ based on taxes, insurance, credit, PMI, cash reserves, and underwriting requirements.
+• Real affordability can differ based on taxes, insurance, credit, actual PMI pricing, cash reserves, and underwriting requirements.

 Example scenario